Ding Yanyuhang: Asia

 Touted as one of the CBA's best young stars, Ding scored 18.9 PPG at the young age of 20 in the 2013-14 CBA season, but started to suffer from injuries soon after.
 In the summer 2015 he suffered from a left knee fracture that limited his minutes in the 2015–16 season.
 However, once he returned healthy, Ding was named the Chinese Basketball Association (CBA) All-Star Game Most Valuable Player in 2017.
 He was also named the CBA's regular season Domestic Most Valuable Player in 2017 and 2018.
 Due to his ongoing injuries and severe degenerative knees, Ding did not play for China in the 2019 FIBA World Cup, and was out until October 2021.

 NBA

 In 2017, Ding played with the Dallas Mavericks in the 2017 NBA Summer League in Orlando, Florida and Las Vegas, Nevada.
 On July 23, 2018, Ding signed a contract with the Mavericks.
 He was waived on October 10, 2018, due to an ongoing knee injury.
 The Mavericks originally planned to have him play 8–12 minutes per game.
 Ding was then added to the roster of the Texas Legends, but was still inactive due to injury.

 Return to China

 On October 16, 2021, Ding returned to Shandong for the first time in more than 3 years, and scored 19 points against the Beijing Royal Fighters in 24 minutes of play.
-He later scored 9 3-pointers and 34 points in a 102-90 win against the Nanjing Monkey Kings on October 24.
+He later scored 9 3-pointers and 34 points in a 102–90 win against the Nanjing Monkey Kings on October 24.
+However, he only played 20 games for Shandong in the 2021-22 season, before leaving the team in the summer.

+Ding signed with the Shanghai Sharks for the 2022-23 season, where he scored a season-high 18 points against Tianjin on October 19, 2022.
+However, just two days later, he reinjured his knee and was out for most of the season.

+In the summer of 2024, Ding signed with the Nanjing Monkey Kings, but only appeared in 7 games and was used sparingly off the bench.
+He signed with Guangzhou for the 2024-25 season but has not appeared a game.